Skip to main content

 3. createAgentPairing accepts the proof in params.agentProof and returns the pairing with a signed HS256 session JWT in pairingToken.
 The token is returned once at create.

 4. createAgentPairingSession rotates the session token before expiry with a fresh proof.
-Required after any updateAgentPairing to the delegation policy, since policy changes invalidate the current token’s delegationPolicyHash.
+Required after any updateAgentPairing to the , since policy changes invalidate the current token’s delegationPolicyHash.

 createAgentPairing and createAgentPairingSession return the pairingToken exactly once each. toJSON redacts the token to "[REDACTED]" so it does not leak through JSON.stringify.
 CreateAgentPairingRequest now requires agentProof: { challengeId, signature } and accepts optional agentDid. delegationPolicy.allowedServiceIds and delegationPolicy.deniedServiceIds join the existing skill-level allow/deny lists.